 The Poster Showcase

 Even though poster sessions at academic conferences have traditionally featured projects from STEM and the social sciences, humanities poster sessions are on the rise.
-UNM’s Shared Knowledge Conference is part of this trend.
+UNM’s Graduate Showcase is part of this trend.

-One of the unique features of the Shared Knowledge Conference is the juxtaposition of disciplines.
-Too-often, the humanities are pushed to the margins in favor of STEM and social science fields, but at the Shared Knowledge Conference, we want to showcase all academic disciplines on campus.
+One of the unique features of the Graduate Showcase is the juxtaposition of disciplines.
+Too-often, the humanities are pushed to the margins in favor of STEM and social science fields, but at the Graduate Showcase, we want to spotlight all academic disciplines on campus.
 Projects from STEM, the humanities, and the social sciences are displayed side by side.
-The Shared Knowledge Conference presents an opportunity for the humanities to step out from the shadows and highlight the rich, vital bodies of research currently being produced.
+The Graduate Showcase presents an opportunity for the humanities to step out from the shadows and highlight the rich, vital bodies of research currently being produced.

 Even though some students may experience trepidation about research poster design, don’t worry.
 In the "Poster Design Aids" section below, we offer an array of design aids to assist students in the construction of their posters, including resources targeted specifically to the humanities.
 Additionally, the Graduate Resource Center will offer a poster design workshop in mid-October.
 Just remember, humanities posters do not have to follow the design rules that govern STEM posters.

-To summarize, here’s why should humanities students should participate in the poster session.
+To summarize, here’s why should humanities students should participate in the poster showcase.
 By participating, students can:

 - Gain new skills in design and digital humanities